-Education: Advanced degree (master's or equivalent) in a relevant discipline (environmental studies, sociology, economics, engineering, law, or other private sector fields related to international development).
+Education: Advanced degree (master's or equivalent) in a relevant discipline (environmental studies, sociology, economics, engineering, law, or other fields related to international development).

-Experience:
+EXPERIENCE:

-- Proven ability to interpret and apply rules and policies and knowledge of investigative, compliance, and audit strategies, methodologies, and techniques. - Demonstrated knowledge of economic, social, and development conditions in Latin America and the Caribbean.
-Minimum 10 years of relevant experience, with a proven record in managing and delivering best practices in investigative, compliance review, and audit strategies, methodologies, and techniques. - Awareness of dispute resolution field and/or conflicts that may arise in development projects is beneficial. - Demonstrated ability to deal objectively, impartially, and efficiently with the Requests. - Knowledge of and experience with international development and the operations of multilateral financial institutions and private sector financing in the Latin America and the Caribbean is preferred and desirable, as is understanding of environmental and social safeguards policies and performance standards of multilateral development banks. - Proven strong ability to gather, analyze, and synthesize information from multiple sources and present it concisely and clearly. - Highly developed communication and diplomatic skills, including the ability to engage effectively with civil society, nongovernmental organizations, clients, member country governments, other international organizations and comparable institutions, the IDB Board of Executive Directors, Management, and staff. - Ability and willingness to travel frequently and on reasonably short notice to Latin America and the Caribbean, including rural areas and difficult environments. - Excellent interpersonal skills and demonstrated ability to work as a team leader and build consensus; good exposure to international and multicultural environments. - Experience and knowledge of other independent accountability mechanisms is considered valuable.
+- Proven ability to interpret and apply rules and policies and knowledge of investigative, compliance, and audit strategies, methodologies, and techniques. - → Demonstrated knowledge of economic, social, and development conditions in Latin America and the Caribbean.
+Minimum 10 years of relevant experience, with a proven record in managing and delivering best practices in investigative, compliance review, and audit strategies, methodologies, and techniques. - Demonstrated ability to deal objectively, impartially, and efficiently with the Requests. - Nnowledge of and experience with international development and the operations of multilateral financial institutions and private sector financing in the Latin America and the Caribbean is preferred and desirable, as is understanding of environmental and social safeguards policies and performance standards of multilateral development banks. - Proven strong ability to gather, analyze, and synthesize information from multiple sources and present it concisely and clearly. - → Highly developed communication and diplomatic skills, including the ability to engage effectively with civil society, nongovernmental organizations, clients, member country governments, other international organizations and comparable institutions, the IDB Board of Executive Directors, Management, and staff. - Ability and willingness to travel frequently and on reasonably short notice to Latin America and the Caribbean, including rural areas and difficult environments.

+- → Excellent interpersonal skills and demonstrated ability to work as a team leader and build consensus; good exposure to international and multicultural environments. - → Experience and knowledge of other independent accountability mechanisms is considered valuable.